ui5-community/babel-plugin-transform-modules-ui5/README.md

 \** This plugin also makes use of babel's standard `sourceRoot` option.

-TODO more options and better description.
+TODO: more options and better description.

 ## Other Similar Plugins ##